 - Find friends and classmates with Our Northwestern’s dynamic search feature

 - Create your profile—customize a social network that reflects your interests and choose how you want to connect and share

 - Join social groups and communities—connect with other users around schools, athletics, clubs, or other affinities

 Northwestern Career Advancement (NCA) offers free career counseling catered specifically to current graduate students.
 Career counseling is a confidential and supportive process through which each student works with a counselor to explore career options and make career decisions.
 Students work at their own pace on the parts of the career planning process appropriate to their needs.

 Student Financial Services

 Student Financial Services helps students navigate questions concerning student accounts, billing and payments, financial aid, and student loans.
 It is the hub of student financial information and transactions.
 Visit their website for more information or to contact SFS.

 The MSHC Program organizes a variety of social events and activities throughout the year.
 Additionally, the greater university offers daily opportunities to attend a diverse range of events such as academic speakers and performing arts shows.
 To view other campus-wide events, see the PlanItPurpleEvents Calendar.

 Class break refreshments are offered and lunch is provided each class day for MSHC students.
 This cost is included in program tuition.

 The University’s Department of Graduate and Off Campus Housing serves to support graduate students seeking housing.
-Contact them directly to learn more at email@example.com or 847 491-5127.
+Contact them at email@example.com or (847-491-5127) for more information.